+Source: Simon (2021)

-Notes payables have many of the characteristics of accounts payable expect that notes are formal debt contacts and they bear interest.
-When the current liabilities section of the balance sheet reports notes payables, they must be repaid with a year.
+Notes payable have many of the characteristics of accounts payable, but notes are formal debt contacts and they bear interest.
+When the current liabilities section of the balance sheet reports notes payable, they must be repaid within a year.

 Long-term liabilities

-Long-term liabilities are reported in the financial statements at the present value of the future cash payments that is required to pay them off (Simon 2020).
-There are three repayment patterns for long-term liabilities.
+Long–term liabilities are reported in the financial statements at the PV of the future cash payment that is required to pay them off (Simon, 2021).
+There are three repayment patterns for long–term liabilities:

-Repayment of principal and interest in a single amount at the end
+repayment of principal and interest in a single amount at the end

-Repayment of principal and interest in a series of equal payments
+repayment of principal and interest in a series of equal payments

-Payment of interest in a series of equal payments plus repayment of principle in a single amount at the end.
+payment of interest in a series of equal payments plus repayment of principal in a single amount at the end